on1kou95/Mutual-Exemplar/README.md

 # Mutual-Exemplar
-This is the official implementation in PyTorch for Mutual Exemplar: Contrastive Co-training for Surgical Tools Segmentation
+This is the official implementation in PyTorch for Mutual Exemplar: Learning Representations by Maximizing Mutual Information Across Views for Medical Image Segmentation

 ## Environment